3D Bioforms: Intro to 3D Modeling

 BFA Thesis + Exhibition

-This course provides a platform for senior Animation, Biomedical Art, Game Design, Illustration, and Photography majors who are BFA candidates.
+These courses provide a platform for senior Animation, Life Sciences Illustration, Game Design, Illustration, and Photography majors who are BFA candidates.
 The course is structured to support the individual in shaping her/his own project and the production of all elements of the BFA thesis.
 Strong conceptual skills developed through professional planning and research are core to this process.
-Offered spring.
+Offered spring

 BFA Thesis Research